equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

 > If `verification` has been set to something other than `off` or `passCertificateToUpstream` is set to `true`, a valid certificate will need to be applied in the `Radix Console` for the affected environment(s).
 This can be found under `Environments\[environmentName]\[componentName]\[componentName]-clientcertca` in the `Radix Console` for your application.

 #### `oauth2`
 Configuration for adding OAuth2 authorization with OIDC to the component.

-Incoming requests are checked for the existance of a valid session cookie.
-If the session cookie is missing or invalid, the OAuth2 authorization workflow is initiated to authenticate the user.
+Common `oauth2` settings can be configured at component level and/or in the component's `environmentConfig` section.
+Properties configured in the `environmentConfig` section` overrides properties at the component level.
+The component must also be configured with a [publicPort](#publicport).

+When OAuth2 is configured for a component, Radix creates an OAuth2 service (using [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/)) to handle the OAuth2 authorization code flow, and to verify the authorization state of incoming requests to the component.
+The OAuth2 service handles incoming requests to the path */oauth2* (or the path defined in *proxyPrefix*) for all public DNS names configured for a component.
+Valid *redirect URIs* must be registered for the application registration in Azure AD, e.g. `https://myapp.app.radix.equinor.com/oauth2/callback`

 ```yaml
 oauth2: